IrinaAdeniyi/WildFind/README.md

 3. I initially used jQuery to make a pop-up appear when the objexct was found.
 I then realised that the project requries JavaScript and I decided to change the code to JavaScript.
 After researching I realised that the alert() function was not a good idea, because it has limited functionality.
 Therefore, I proceeded to use a modal.

+4. Initially, when I declared the hiddenObjects object inside the DOMContentLoaded event listener, so it wasn't accessible outside that function for the click handlers to use it - it was not lighting up in the js file and a message was saying that it wasn't used.
+As a result the pop-up didn't work.
+The solution was to put the object outside of the DOMContentLoaded callback, to be accesible everywhere.

 ## Remaining bugs